-- 4.22 The LAPP identifies several individual site allocations in the Waterside area.
-With improving economic conditions significant progress on Waterside sites is emerging as outlined below: - Site preparation and construction of first residential phase at Trent Basin PA85; - Planning Permission granted for relocation of leisure boat operator to site east of Trent Lane to facilitate release/redevelopment of Park Yacht Club (PA85) site for development; - Planning permission for residential redevelopment of Park Yacht Club PA85.
+- 4.23 The LAPP identifies several individual site allocations in the Waterside area.
+With improving economic conditions significant progress on Waterside sites is emerging as outlined below: - Site preparation and construction of first residential phases at Trent Basin PA85: - Planning Permission granted for relocation of leisure boat operator to site east of Trent Lane to facilitate release/redevelopment of Park Yacht Club (PA85) site for development; - Planning permission for residential redevelopment of Park Yacht Club PA85. - Planning permission for residential development on part of PA81 Meadow Lane, and further pre application discussions on another plot within the site.